 What questions do you have about prebiotics?

-Ellen Sviland-Avery joined the Nutricia team during the summer of 2014.
+Ellen Sviland-Avery joined the Nutricia team in 2014 and has been a registered dietitian for more than 12 years.
 She has extensive experience in pediatrics, metabolics and tube feeding.
 Prior to coming to Nutricia, she worked in home infusion.
-She has been a registered dietitian for more than 12 years.
 Her passion in pediatric nutrition started when she was in Birmingham working with children with neurodevelopmental disabilities and has continued throughout her career.

 1. Slavin J. Nutrients.
 2013;5(4):1417-1435.